jaredly/j3/Roadmap.md

   - also, it's in a sandbox_[id]_files table or sth,
   - so when you delete the sandbox, trailing files get deleted as well.
+    - OR maybe it's just a normal node living its normal life?
 - once out of the sandbox, it does be hash-addressed and stuff

 Q: DOES the database contain ... the 'selection' state of the sandbox?